 Q: What are your legal obligations to me when acting as my investment adviser?
 How else does your firm make money and what conflicts of interest do you have?

 A: When we act as your investment adviser, we have to act in your best interest and not put our interests ahead of yours.
 At the same time, the way we make money creates some conflicts of interest.
 You should understand and ask us about these conflicts because they can affect the investment advice we provide.
 Here are some examples to help you understand what this means.

-- Park Capital, The Park Bank, Inc., and Hausmann-Johnson Insurance, Inc. are affiliate entities, and the recommendation of one or more affiliate products and services may serve the economic interests of Park Capital and our affiliates versus your interests.
+- Park Capital, The Park Bank, Inc., and Hausmann Group are affiliate entities, and the recommendation of one or more affiliate products and services may serve the economic interests of Park Capital and our affiliates versus your interests.